airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 You only have to store the pointer and pass it to the relevant other functions.

+[43] Note that different versions of GCC do this differently.

+[44] Since these programs are usually short enough not to have noticeable performance problems, looping through the program thousands of times will exaggerate the time it takes to run enough to make calculations.

+[45] The stack can access it as it grows downward, and you can access the stack regions through *%esp*.
+However, your program's data section doesn't grow that way.
+The way to grow that will be explained shortly.

+[46] Note that not only can Linux have a virtual address map to a different physical address, it can also move those mappings around as needed.

-[43] The function names usually aren't `allocate` and `deallocate`, but the functionality will be the same.
+[47] The function names usually aren't `allocate` and `deallocate`, but the functionality will be the same.
 In the C programming language, for example, they are named `malloc` and `free`.

-[44] This is why adding more memory to your computer makes it run faster.
+[48] This is why adding more memory to your computer makes it run faster.
 The more memory your computer has, the less it puts on disk, so it doesn't have to always be interrupting your programs to retreive pages off the disk.

-[45] Note that different versions of GCC do this differently.

-[46] Since these programs are usually short enough not to have noticeable performance problems, looping through the program thousands of times will exaggerate the time it takes to run enough to make calculations.

-[47] `stdin`, `stdout`, and `stderr` (all lower case) can be used in these programs to refer to the files of their corresponding file descriptors.

-[48] `FILE` is a struct.
-You don't need to know its contents to use it.
-You only have to store the pointer and pass it to the relevant other functions.

 [49] Note that different versions of GCC do this differently.